-When manual experimentations aren’t enough, however, computer science can help.
-That’s what a Reddit user called “useewhynot” has tempted to do by running Python scripts on every VALORANT map to find the perfect color to contrast with the game’s environment.
+When manual experimentation isn’t enough, computer science can help.
+That’s what Reddit user “useewhynot” has attempted to do by running Python scripts on every VALORANT map to find the perfect color to contrast with the environment.

-“Instead of playing the game and finding my preferences like a normal person, I recorded myself in customs looking at every angle I could think of on every map (except Split RIP) and wrote a Python script to look through that video find the best crosshair color for me,” they explained on the thread.
+“Instead of playing the game and finding my preferences like a normal person, I recorded myself in customs looking at every angle I could think of on every map (except Split) and wrote a Python script to look through that video [to] find the best crosshair color for me,” they explained on the original Reddit thread.

-Here are the colors they found for every map, including the best one to use in general:
+Here are the best colors for most of VALORANT‘s map, including the best one to use in general:

 These colors seem to make the most sense since the maps with blue highlights have been assigned to other colors—such as Icebox with green and Pearl with red.
 But in general, cyan or a variant of blue appears to be the best for most situations you’ll encounter in VALORANT.